The Bankrate promise

 2. Decide between an equipment loan and an equipment lease

 There are two main options for financing business equipment: a loan or a lease.
-An equipment loan often requires a 10 to 20 percent down payment and allows you to own the equipment as soon as the purchase is made.
+Even the best equipment loan may require a down payment of 10 to 20 percent.
+But you own the equipment as soon as the purchase is made.

 On the other hand, equipment leasing doesn’t usually require a down payment.
 But you don’t own the equipment unless you opt to purchase it at the end of your lease.
 Think of equipment leasing as long-term renting.